dimsav/backup-engine/README.md

 php-mysql-backup
 ================

-A set of scripts and classes, used to create backup files, and send them to an external server (dropbox or FTP).
+A toolset of scripts and classes, used to create backup files, and send them to an external server (dropbox or FTP).

+This toolset is ideal to run cronjob backups and notifies in case the backup wasn't successful.